-Balancing work demands with school deadlines is a skill young people may find hard to handle.
+Balancing work demands with school deadlines is a skill young people may find it hard to handle.
 On the other hand, working can be a great complement to post-secondary studies.
 Aside from the obvious monetary rewards that employment provides working students also benefit by:

 - Earning work experience – Whether you are working in your chosen field or a different industry, having any kind of work experience will be beneficial to you.
 Aside from learning important skills, it will count towards building a strong resume.